Explicit reciprocity laws for higher local fields: Generalized Artin-Hasse formulas

 \section{Generalized Artin-Hasse formulas}

 In this section we will give a version of Artin-Hasse formula for the Kummer pairing over higher local fields.
-In the next section, we will use these results to deduce the main formulae.
+In the next section, we will use these results to deduce the main formulas.